-As an entrepreneur, you work hard.
+As an leader, you work hard.
 Very hard.
 But make no mistake about it--you can't be the only one.
 To succeed in the long run, you need the active and engaged participation of your employees.
 This means unleashing the energy that is within each one of them.
 Here's how.

 Set high standards for communication, productivity and professionalism throughout your organization.
 If at times these standards are not met, work closely with your employees to find ways to get back on track.
 Don't lower your standards.
 Instead, partner with your employees and take on challenges as a team.
 Enlist your their input to identify blocking issues, focus attention on possible solutions and strive to meet and exceed expectations.